Free Initial Assessment

 If you are applying for a SGO as a joint applicant, you do not need to be married to the other applicant.

-How will you be assessed for a SGO?
+How will you be assessed for a Special Guardianship Order?

 Under the Special Guardianship Order Regulations 2005, a local authority must assess an applicant’s suitability before the court can grant a SGO.
 The assessment process is comprehensive and involves many meetings with social workers.

-As part of the assessment, the local authority will look at your:
+As part of the assessment, the local authority will consider your:

 • Previous marriage, civil partnership or cohabiting relationships